MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-inspect-tool.md

 1. Select the **Inspect** button \(![Inspect tool icon](../media/inspect-icon.msft.png)\) in the top-left corner of DevTools, so that the button is highlighted (blue).

 1. Hover over different parts of the rendered demo webpage.
-Each element in the webpage now has a multicolor overlay over its entire area, to show any sub-areas that the element contains.
+Each element in the webpage now has a multicolor overlay over its entire area, to show any nested regions that the element contains.

 1. For example, hover over the left margin of the **Cats** section.
 DevTools highlights several rectangular portions of the **Cats** section with different colors, making the layout nesting visible.